-The Department of Energy maintains and makes accessible to the general public a wide variety of historical resources.
-These include published and online histories of the Department and its predecessor agencies and records, exhibits, museums, and tours available online and at various locations both within and outside the Department.
-The Department's Office of History and Heritage Resources (OHHR) serves as the institutional memory for the Department.
+The U.S. Department of Energy (DOE) maintains and makes accessible to the general public a wide variety of historical resources.
+These include published and online histories of DOE and its predecessor agencies and records, exhibits, museums, and tours available online and at various locations both within and outside the Department.

 - The more in-depth Department of Energy Timeline